pg-spot-ops/pg-spot-operator/README.md

 By default, security is not super trimmed down, as the experience is geared towards more casual or temporary workloads.
 Everything is tunable though.

-**ATTENTION** For all public Spot Operator managed instances it is very much **recommended to create a new special purpose VPC**, isolated from the rest of the account!
+**ATTENTION** For all public IP Spot Operator managed instances it is very much **recommended to create a new special purpose VPC**, isolated from the rest of the account!

 Especially as this is as simple as running a `terraform apply` for